 Baking Orange Crinkle Cookies

-- Scoop the dough using a small ice cream scoop or a spoon, roll it into a ball, and flatten it slightly.
+- Scoop the dough with a small ice cream scoop or spoon, roll it into a ball, then flatten it slightly.

 - Continue with the rest of the dough and place the coated cookie balls on the baking sheet, keeping them at least an inch apart.